telepresenceio/docs/quick-start/demo-react.md

 Your local workstation may not have the compute or memory resources necessary to run all the services in a multi-service application.
 In this example, we’ll show you how Telepresence can give you a fast development loop, even in this situation.

 <!--
 We'll use a sample app that is already installed in your demo cluster.
-Let's take a quick look at its architecture before continuing.
+Let's take a quick look at it's architecture before continuing.
 -->

 1. Clone the emojivoto app: